-Breakfast: 7 a.m. - 8 a.m.
-Lunch: 11 a.m. - noon Supper: 4:30 p.m. - 5:30 p.m.
+Breakfast: 6:40 a.m. - 9 a.m.
+Lunch: 11:30 a.m. - 1:15 p.m.
+Dinner: 4:30 p.m. - 6:35 p.m.

 Registered dietitians assess your nutritional needs and are available for individual counseling.
-Please check with a dietitian or your nurse before eating any food that is not served by our Dietary Services Department.
+If you are on a restricted diet, please check with a dietitian or your nurse before eating any food that is not served by our Dietary Services Department.

 If you have a family member staying with you, he or she is welcome to order from the Room Service Dining menu also.
-The cost is \$7.
-Please purchase a guest tray ticket in the Courtyard Café on the first floor, or pay for your meal online by going to www.smccatering.catertrax.com, then following the prompts to pay online with a credit card.
-After paying, you can make your meal selections online also or simply call MEAL (6325) to place your order.
+The cost is \$10.
+Please purchase a guest tray ticket in the Courtyard Café on the first floor, or call MEAL (6325) to pay or place your meal order.